 - Full details and clarifications of the complaint should be obtained.

-- Depending on the type/ nature of the reported case/ complaint, the Audit Committee holds the highest authority to form an investigating panel which may consist of the relevant business division/ personnel best-placed such as Head of Legal / Head of Internal Audit / GCRO / CHRO to address the reported issue.
+- Depending on the type/ nature of the reported case/ complaint, the Audit and Risk Committee holds the highest authority to form an investigating panel which may consist of the relevant business division / personnel best-placed such as Head of Legal / Group Head of Internal Audit / GCRO / GCHRO to address the reported issue.

 - If appropriate, the investigating panel should consult with the relevant Chief Executive / Managing Director / Chairman and, consider the involvement of the Company’s internal auditors and/or the police at this stage.